Read-The-Question/rtq-review/src/pages/md/owners/owner_sc_all.md

 As per the question,

-As both baked $5$ cakes each,to find how much more cake Simon have left than Paulina we need to find the difference only.
+As both baked $5$ cakes each, to find how much more cake Simon have left than Paulina we need to find the difference only.

 $
 \begin{aligned}
+&= \text {Cake Paulina sold} - \text {Cake Simon sold}
 &= 4 \dfrac {3} {4} - 2 \dfrac {1} {4} \\\\
 &= \dfrac {19} {4} - \dfrac {9} {4} \\\\
 &= \dfrac {19 - 9} {4} \\\\